Taras Kim Photo

 If theft has occurred, it is important to contact the police and record the report number.

-Next, you should gather evidence — make a list of brands, models, and serial numbers, attach receipts or statements, appraisals, photos taken before the incident, as well as the delivery note and acceptance certificate.
+Next you should gather evidence — make list of brands, models, and serial numbers, attach receipts or statements, appraisals, photos taken before the incident, as well as the delivery note and acceptance certificate.

 Once the estimates are received, you should choose the method of compensation — repair, replacement, or cash payment — and clarify how the final amount will be affected by the type of assessment (ACV or RCV), the deductible amount, the limit on property outside the home, and sub-limits by category.